gmove-io/account.tech/README.md

 Account members must add the dependencies they want to use and when upgraded, they have to explicitly migrate to the version they wish to use.
 So unlike on Solana, developers won't be able to scam smart accounts by upgrading to malicious code.

 In Extensions, three of our packages are defined as core dependencies.
 AccountProtocol handles the logic of the smart accounts and the proposals.
-AccountConfig defines multiple parameters (like Multisig or DAO) for accounts and how to resolve the proposal before execution, and AccountActions defines built-in features like dependencies management.
+AccountMultisig defines multiple parameters (like Multisig or DAO) for accounts and how to resolve the proposal before execution, and AccountActions defines built-in features like dependencies management.
 Core dependencies are the only one that have privileged access to the Account objects.
 With this pattern, we replicate the behavior of `public(package)` but across multiple packages.

 ### Module Structure